- What is PPE?

 - Types of Personal Protective Equipment

-- Storing Personal Protective Equipment
+- When is Personal Protective Equipment Needed?

-- When Is Personal Protective Equipment Needed?
+- COVID-19 and Personal Protective Equipment

 - PPE Requirement Signs

-- Personal Protective Equipment Is Effective
+- Personal Protective Equipment is Effective

 Types of Personal Protective Equipment

 Section 1910.132(h)(1) in OSHA’s general requirements regarding PPE, specifically states, “…the protective equipment, including personal protective equipment (PPE), used to comply with this part, shall be provided by the employer at no cost to employees.”
 This refers to specialty equipment that will not be used outside of work.
 With that being said, some pieces of protective gear such as steel toed boots or ordinary clothing that protect employees from weather are not required to be purchased by the employer.
 This is because these items are classified as non-specialty equipment that can be used in every-day activities outside of work.
 Both specialty and non-specialty protective gear must be chosen and approved by employers to ensure employee safety in the field.